Luke Raley Player Props: Rays vs. Mariners

-The Tampa Bay Rays, including Luke Raley (.405 on-base percentage in past 10 games, 51 points above season-long percentage), take on starting pitcher Bryce Miller and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.
+The Tampa Bay Rays, including Luke Raley (.353 batting average in his past 10 games), take on starter George Kirby and the Seattle Mariners at T-Mobile Park, Saturday at 7:15 PM ET.

-He had two hits (going 2-for-3 with a home run and an RBI) in his last game against the Diamondbacks.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his last game against the Mariners.

 Luke Raley Game Info & Props vs. the Mariners